Before looking for zoning information, first ask - Am I within the city boundaries?

 What is a conditional use?

 The City's Zoning Ordinance identifies certain uses within the city as conditional uses.
 These are uses permitted within certain zone districts, which may exist only upon the imposition of conditions to mitigate negative impacts on adjacent properties.
 Conditional uses include utility installations, childcare centers and private schools, radio transmission towers/wind generators, indoor amusements, commercial outdoor recreational uses, solid waste incinerators/transfer stations, off-site parking for commercial uses, commercial teen clubs, community correctional facilities, circuses and carnivals, and sale and leasing of used motor vehicles, animal boarding and care facilities.
-The Planning Board reviews and approves or denies conditional uses at a public hearing.
+The Planning Commission reviews and approves or denies conditional uses at a public hearing.